meowmeowcode/orlok/src/lib.md

 ### Updating an entity

-To update an entity we need to modify it and pass its reference to the `update` method together with a filter that matches an appropriate record in the database:
+To update an entity, we need to modify it and pass its reference to the `update` method together with a filter that finds an appropriate record in the database:

 ```rust